marcoferrini/ESP32AzureKit_FallDetection_server/README.md

 # ESP32AzureKit_FallDetection_server

 Fall detection system based on ESP32 Azure IoT kit.
-This repository is the esp-idf project forlder used to develop the server of the fall detection system.
+This repository is the esp-idf project folder used to develop the server of the fall detection system.

 ## Source code
 The main folder contains the source code.